KabiPriya/University-sql-query/README.md

 - alter all the tables add audit columns (createdAt,createBy,updatedAt,updatedBy)
 - remove the duplicate values in the mark table(insert values for your convenient)

+6.)remove the duplicate values in the mark table(insert values for your convenient)